MahamudM90/Covid-19-Detector/README.md

  1. Two languages support English and Bengali.
  2. Can see globally total Infected, Recovered and Deaths people.
- 3. Also can see individual country updates
+ 3. Also can see individual Country updates
  4. Graphical visualization.